puffyCid/artemis/README.md

 ![GitHub Workflow Status (with event)](https://img.shields.io/github/actions/workflow/status/puffycid/artemis/audit.yml?label=Audit&style=for-the-badge)

-Artemis is a powerful command line digital forensic and incident response (DFIR) tool that collects forensic data from Windows, macOS, and Linux endpoints.
+Artemis is a powerful command line digital forensic and incident response (DFIR) tool that collects forensic data from Windows, macOS, Linux, and FreeBSD endpoints.
 Its primary focus is: speed, ease of use, and low resource usage.\
 Notable features _so far_: